About the Faculty

 Academic staff

-Producing competent veterinarians well experienced in the field of veterinary medicine and capable of performing their active and vital role in serving the community and compete locally and regionally;
+Producing competent veterinarians well-experienced in the field of veterinary medicine and capable of performing their active and vital role in serving the community and competing locally and regionally.

-Participating actively in the economic development by protecting livestock against diseases;
+Participating actively in economic development by protecting livestock against diseases.

-Building the Faculty staff capacities in academic and administrative fields by offering training and qualification programs supported by recent training aids;
+Building the teaching staff capacities in academic and administrative fields by offering training and qualification programs supported by recent training aids.

-Contributing to the development and implementation of scientific research strategies and providing an appropriate environment for carrying out such research works;
+Contributing to the development and implementation of scientific research strategies and providing an appropriate environment for carrying out such research.

-Activating the Faculty role towards community participation and local environment development.
+Activating the FVM role towards community participation and local environmental development.

 Photo Gallery